kmelmon/EDSR-PyTorch/README.DownscalerNotes.md

 The script works both on local files as well as Azure storage using Sigma subscription.
 For an example job that uses Azure storage, see https://ml.azure.com/experiments/id/80821360-5968-4231-9b34-7749fb300955/runs/setupEDSR_1745618828_7675e041?wsid=/subscriptions/68d80131-d556-4763-8084-2a66f90a8efd/resourceGroups/gfxmltraining/providers/Microsoft.MachineLearningServices/workspaces/GfxMLTrainingGPUWorkspace1&tid=72f988bf-86f1-41af-91ab-2d7cd011db47
 <br>
-There are also these 2 scripts that help copy and rename files:
+There are also these 2 scripts that help copy and rename files.
+Note the scripts are a mish mash of different usages, just modify as needed:
 CopyEm.py
 RenameEm.py
 <br>
 ### Doing training runs
-To launch training:  python main.py
+To launch training locally:  python main.py
+To launch training in the cloud:  python azutil_train.py
 There are many parameters to control training.
+See option.py.
 Here are the ones I typically use and the typical value:
 - --model EDSR
 - --downscale
 - --scale 2